Skip to content

 Injectable Classes

-Use the @Injectable() decorator to mark a class as managed by Moost’s DI system.
-Once marked, Moost automatically creates and provides instances of that class when needed.
-By default, classes are treated as singletons, meaning a single instance is shared throughout the application’s lifetime.
+The @Injectable() decorator marks a class as managed by Moost's DI system.
+Once marked, Moost creates and provides instances automatically when they appear as constructor parameters.

 ts